New York to Rome · the overnight

 Takeoff is 5–8pm New York.
 Rome is already past 11pm.
 The cabin dinner hits around 90 minutes in, then a long sleep block until lights come up over the Alps.
 You land mid-morning Rome, ready for breakfast on the clock that matters but with a body that thinks it’s the middle of the night.

-What Steadway does for your JFK to FCO
+What Steadway does for your New York to Rome flight.

-When to eat.
+When to wake.
 When to sleep.
-When to step into Rome.
+When to switch your phone to Rome time.

-Steadway looks at your exact takeoff on the New York to Rome crossing.
-It knows when the cabin dims, when the meal arrives, what time you land at FCO.
+Steadway knows your exact takeoff on the New York to Rome flight.
+We know when the cabin lights dim, when the meal arrives, and what time you land.
 The path covers the day before, the eight hours in the air, and your first morning in Rome.
-Drawn from traveler craft and peer-reviewed sleep and circadian research.
+Drawn from traveler craft and peer-reviewed sleep science.

 One step from the path